melroy89/xfcevdi/README.md

 docker run --shm-size 2g -it -p 2222:22 -e USERNAME=melroy -e PASS=abc vdi:latest
 ```

+You can also use a docker-compose file!
+See the [docker compose file](vdi-compose.yml) within this git repository.

 Available environment variables (use `-e` flag during `docker run`) are:

 | Env. variable    | Type    | Description                                 | Default value          |